-The program aims to encourage the growth of low-growing, relatively sparse vegetation in power line rights-of-ways.
-For instance, in woodland settings we protect shrubs and bushes that are already well established like dogwood, red currant, wild raspberry, viburnum, yew and grasses, etc.
+The program aims to encourage low-growing, relatively sparse vegetation in rights-of-way.
+For instance, in woodland settings the approach is to maintain shrubs and low-growing plants that are already well established like dogwood, red currant, wild raspberry, viburnum, yew and grasses.

-Over time, these shrubs and grasses take over the right-of-way, making future vegetation control operations easier and providing a good plant cover for various animal species.
+Over time, these shrubs and grasses take up all the space in the right-of-way, making future vegetation control operations easier and creating a nice plant cover for several animal species.

 The personnel in charge of the program include experts working in forestry (forestry engineers and technicians) and the environment (biologists and geographers).

 The work is carried out by qualified companies, whose workers are trained to meet Hydro-Québec’s safety requirements.

 Video: Why vegetation must be kept away from power lines